supratim94336/DataEngineeringCapstoneProject/README.md

 3. You have to setup all the connections and variables in the Airflow admin
     i.
-Setup aws connection with user credentials (access_key and secret_key with login and password)
+Setup aws connection with user credentials (access_key and secret_key with login and password).
+Make sure the region is 'us-west-2'
     ii.
 Setup Redshift connection with user, password, host, port, schema, db
     iii.
 Setup iam_role for your aws account